This post contains affiliate links.

+Why Do Cats Cover Their Food?
 Cats covering their food are instinctive behaviours that they inherited from their wild ancestors.
 Coving their food is a defence measure to deter attracting other cats or predators from tracking them or their kittens.

 When cats cover their food, it’s called “caching.”

+Why do cats cover their food (caching)?
+What is the main reason they do it?
 Caching has helped cats survive throughout history.
 Modern-day domestic cats are descendants of the African wildcat, which often buried their kills to hide them from other predators and keep them fresh for later.

 Other Reasons Cats Might Bury Their Food: